jnduli/blog_jnduli.co.ke/content/drafts/python_generators.rst

 Python Generators
 #################

-:date: 2019-04-04 14:30
+:date: 2019-04-20 14:30
 :tags: programming
 :category: Computer
-:slug: python_generators
+:slug: python-generators
 :author: John Nduli
 :status: draft

-Generators are functions that behave like iterators.
-This means that they can be used in for loops.

-For example, to implement a generator that generates even numbers:
+Generators are functions that behave like iterators, thus can be used in for loops.
+For example, a generator that produces even numbers will look
+like:

 .. code-block:: python

-    def even_numbers(max):
+    def even_numbers(upperlimit):
         current = 0
-        while current < max:
+        while current < upperlimit:
-            if not (current % 2):
             yield current
-            current += 1
+            current += 2

 Another method to create a generators is using a syntax similar to list
 comprehension: